 Using the term obscures the hidden agenda

 Unless you want to be misunderstood as having a dislike for people who identify themselves gay or lesbian, expunge the term "same-sex marriage" from your vocabulary.
-Our goal is to preserve and promote the recognition of marriage between a man and a woman in law because it forms the sole civil institution the is geared to unite children with their moms and dads.
+Our goal is to preserve and promote the recognition of marriage between a man and a woman in law because it forms the sole civil institution that is geared to unite children with their moms and dads.
 We therefore are not opposing the aspirations of same-sex couples, but we oppose redefining marriage because it eliminates that sole institution from the law.
 It may seem like this is just a nuance, but it is much more than that.

 Post this button on your Facebook page, blog or website.